Five Frequently Asked Questions About Divorce

 When filing for divorce in Texas, the state does not require you to hire an attorney.
 However, divorce laws are very complicated, and you do not get any special treatment in the courtroom if you represent yourself.
 You will be expected to understand all courtroom procedures and have knowledge of Texas divorce law.
 Judges are not very patient with people who show up in court unprepared and uninformed.
 At a minimum, we recommend consulting with a lawyer before you file for divorce.

-Contact The Divorce Lawyers At Sandoval Family Law, P.C.
+Contact The Divorce Lawyer At Sandoval Family Law, P.C.

 Se Habla Español